Skip to content

 Environmental values

 The upper Maribyrnong catchment contains areas of intact streamside vegetation, which provide important habitat for native fish, including migratory short-finned eels, common and ornate galaxias, flathead gudgeon, tupong and Australian smelt.
-A large population of waterbugs provides abundant food for a significant platypus population in several reaches of the Maribyrnong system.

 Traditional Owner cultural values and uses

-There are more opportunities for Melbourne Water and the VEWH to work with the Traditional Owner groups to identify and better integrate cultural values and their flow requirements into the environmental watering program on an ongoing basis.
+There are more opportunities for Melbourne Water and the VEWH to work with Traditional Owner groups to identify and better integrate cultural values and their flow requirements into the environmental watering program on an ongoing basis.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 3.4.1, Melbourne Water considered how environmental flows could support social values such as community connection and amenity by planning flows that will maintain healthy habitat and improve water quality.
+In planning the potential environmental watering actions in Table 3.4.1, Melbourne Water considered how environmental flows could support social values such as community connection and amenity by planning flows that will maintain healthy habitat and improve water quality.

 Scope of environmental planning